You can play a fiddle with or without a shoulder rest. If you decide not to use a shoulder rest it will change how you hold the fiddle.

 It’s quite possible to play the fiddle without using any sort of shoulder rest.
 If you want to do this, it’s important to understand how to hold the fiddle without any tension developing in your shoulder or neck, to prevent injuries.

-If you play without a shoulder rest, the fiddle will be a bit less firmly held in position as a result. may players p[refer the freedom playing tush’s way gives them, along with a better sense of connection to the instrument.
+If you play without a shoulder rest, the fiddle will be a bit less firmly held in position as a result.
+Many players prefer the freedom playing this way gives them, along with a better sense of connection to the instrument.
 With no shoulder rest, you’ll hold your fiddle further round to the front – it is angled at ’11 o’clock’ to your head, so the neck is pointing out just slightly to the left of your face.

 If you’re not using a shoulder rest it’s really important that you don’t play with your chin permanently in the chin rest.
 The fiddle sits much lower down with no rest on it, so trying to play with your chin in the chin rest would mean dropping your head down, creating a lot of tension in your neck.
 The position for playing without a shoulder rest leaves your head free, and the fiddle a little less firmly ‘held’ in position.
 It’s also important to make sure that you don’t tense your grip on the neck of the fiddle in an effort to hold it still.
 The fiddle is held in place by purely sitting it on the collar bone.